Vertexvis/vertex-web-sdk/packages/viewer/src/components/scene-tree/readme.md

 ### Camel Cased Properties and Events

 The DOM lowercases property names and events that you assign in your templates HTML.
-Bind to a camel cased property or event by separating words with a dash.
+Bind to a camel-cased property or event by separating words with a dash.
 The binding syntax will convert dash case to camel case for properties and events.